Moths are an integral part of Alabama’s rich and diverse ecosystem, and many different types of moths can be found throughout the state.

 13. Bluish Spring Moth

-The Bluish Spring Moth (Lomographa semiclarata) is a moth species found in Alabama and other southeastern United States.
+The Bluish Spring Moth (Lomographa semiclarata) is a species of moth found in Alabama and the southeastern United States.

 It is a member of the Geometridae family, which includes some of the most well-known moths, such as the monarch butterfly.